Book Talk: Turow's 'Identical' gives modern twist to Greek myth

-NEW YORK, Dec 12 (Reuters) - Best-selling author Scott Turow turned to Greek mythology for his latest legal thriller, “Identical,” which centers on a contemporary Greek-American family and community headed by a patriarch named Zeus.
+NEW YORK (Reuters) - Best-selling author Scott Turow turned to Greek mythology for his latest legal thriller, “Identical,” which centers on a contemporary Greek-American family and community headed by a patriarch named Zeus.

 The story is loosely based on the myth of Castor, who is mortal, and his immortal brother Pollux, the twin sons of the Greek god Zeus.
 It includes key elements of Greek tragedy such as love, anger, devotion, deceit and incest.